-Inspectors were satisfied that the rights, privacy and dignity of residents will be promoted and residents' choice encouraged.
+The inspector was satisfied that the rights, privacy and dignity of residents will be promoted and residents' choice encouraged.

-Inspectors reviewed the complaints policy and found it described in detail how to make a complaint, who to make the complaint to and the procedure that would be followed following receipt of a complaint.
+The inspector reviewed the complaints policy and found it described in detail how to make a complaint, who to make the complaint to and the procedure that would be followed following receipt of a complaint.
 It contained details of the nominated person available to ensure that all complaints are appropriately responded to and records maintained.
 An easy read version of the complaints procedure will be on display in the centre.

-The person in charge told inspectors that a weekly residents' meeting will be held.
+The team leader told the inspector that a weekly residents' meeting will be held.
 This will include discussions on items such as the menu for the coming week and planned group activities.

 Residents and relatives will have access to an advocacy service.
-Inspectors saw that the relevant contact information was already framed and waiting to be hung in the centre.
+The inspector saw that the relevant contact information was already framed and waiting to be hung in the centre.